Real-Garrisson/Real-Estate-Management-PHP/README.md

 Step 2: Move all the files to 'xampp/htdocs' folder

+Step 3: Load the sql file in the database folder to your SQL Shell

-Step 3: Open XAMPP Control Panel and start the Apache and SQL servers
+Step 4: Open XAMPP Control Panel and start the Apache and SQL servers

-Step 4: Go to your browser and type localhost/Index.php
+Step 5: Go to your browser and type localhost/Index.php